 top of page

-Interview with Ohmatdyt Children’s Hospital - Kyiv, Ukraine, reveals realities of cancer care in war
+Interview with Okhmatdyt Children’s Hospital - Kyiv, Ukraine, reveals realities of cancer care in war

 The Global Coalition for Radiotherapy has been conducting interviews with hospitals and oncology centers in Ukraine since the start of the war to address the needs for our colleagues and cancer patients.